 This analysis contains spoilers from the mentioned films and possible spoilers from films to come (yes you read that correctly).
-To avoid confusion I probably should add that this is a satirical piece with some truth and bit of sarcasm..

-I was left with many questions after watching the movie Frozen, and while reasoning out several elements in the story, uncovered some mysterious connections.
+Frozen, and while reasoning out several elements in the story, uncovered some mysterious connections.

-Since we are referencing the movie Tangled, it is good to point out that we know where Rapunzel's power comes from (a magic golden flower).
+Tangled, it is good to point out that we know where Rapunzel's power comes from (a magic golden flower).
 However in the movie we are discussing here, we do not know the source of Elsa's power, and based on what is mentioned in the film, assume she was born with it.
 This is a bit peculiar.
 Could there be other forces at work?
 Quite possibly so.

-In the movie Tangled, Mother Gothel steals away the baby Rapunzel early in the film, and it is not a stretch of the imagination to consider the possibility that Gothel exchanged the true daughter of the King and Queen of Arendelle with none other than the magical baby Elsa.
+Tangled, Mother Gothel steals away the baby Rapunzel early in the film, and it is not a stretch of the imagination to consider the possibility that Gothel exchanged the true daughter of the King and Queen of Arendelle with none other than the magical baby Elsa.
 But why?
 Who would want this to happen?
 Someone who would like a magical queen to sit on the throne of Arendelle perhaps, or is there even a deeper motive?

 Other questions arise after the apparent demise of Elsa and Anna's parents early on in the film.
 After the unfortunate incident, who is the person who keeps the kingdom in order until Elsa is old enough to assume power?
 Someone has given the command that the girls should remain cloistered behind the sealed doors of the castle, until the coronation of Elsa as queen.
 With a limited staff in the castle, and seeing no other characters assume the role as steward of the kingdom, it is quite possible that this order was reinforced by none other that Elsa herself.
 This, however, would require her having authority and control, not only of the kingdom but of her powers.